-Jessica Sweeney is responsible for overseeing all administrative duties for the Anti-Cruelty Behavior Team and Behavioral Rehabilitation Center at St. Hubert’s.
-In addition to administrative functions, she also helps run the Center’s volunteer program.
+Jess Sweeney is responsible for overseeing all administrative duties for the Anti-Cruelty Behavior Team and Behavioral Rehabilitation Center at St. Hubert’s.
+In addition to administrative functions, she also runs the Center’s volunteer program.
 A graduate of New York University’s Stern School of Business, Sweeney holds a Bachelor’s degree in Finance and Marketing, and her previous work experience includes market research and finance.
 She has extensive administrative experience, having previously worked as a project manager at a large banking institution and an associate research manager at a small firm.
-Prior to joining the team, Sweeney volunteered for the ASPCA as a foster parent and kitten syringe feeder, which she continues to do on weekends.
+Prior to joining the team, Sweeney volunteered for the ASPCA as a foster parent and kitten syringe feeder.
+She currently lives in Brooklyn with her cat Toby.

 Christina Lee is a Behavior Counselor with the ACBT and a Certified Professional Dog Trainer.
 She works with animals that come to the ASPCA shelter through NYPD and Cruelty Intervention Advocacy cases.
 She assesses the cats upon intake and then creates and implements behavior modification programs for each cat, as necessary.
 Christina also evaluates and works with dogs that are housed off-site and works in the field with animals rescued through the ASPCA’s Field Investigation & Response Team.